switcherapi/switcher-management/src/assets/documentation/slack_installation.md

 #### Overview
 * * *

-Find here all the necessary steps to install Switcher Slack App to your Slack Workspace.
+Find here all the necessary steps to install **Switcher Slack App** to your Slack Workspace.

-The app was developed primarily to improve visibility and actions taken by your team, hence, in order to provide a secure and restricted environment, the app installation requires that the Domain owner acknowledge the necessary permissions to both Slack and Switcher API interact with each other.
+The app was developed primarily to improve visibility and actions taken by your team, hence, in order to provide a secured environment, the app installation requires that the Domain owner acknowledge the necessary permissions to both Slack and Switcher API to work properly.

 <img src="[$ASSETS_LOCATION]/documentation/images/slack/switcherapi_slack_banner.png" class="image-style center width-70 dark-invert" alt=""/><p>